-The SPH Laboratory System addresses current and projected workforce competency and availability issues.
+The LPH Laboratory System addresses workforce competency, promotion and availability issues.

-- The SPH Laboratory System actively engages in collaborations, such as internships, fellowships, rotations, or other mentoring activities. - Programs are available to foster leadership development for future laboratory leaders. - The SPH Laboratory System has a state laboratory training coordinator.
+- The LPH Laboratory System actively engages in collaborations, such as internships, fellowships, rotations, or other mentoring activities. - Programs are available to foster leadership development for future laboratory leaders. - The LPH Laboratory System identifies gaps in technical and administrative skill sets and engage member institutes and agencies for appropriate staff development and training.

-The SPH Laboratory System works to assure a competent workforce by encouraging and supporting staff development through training, education, and mentoring.
+The LPH Laboratory System works to assure a competent workforce by encouraging and supporting staff development through training, education, and mentoring.

-- Education plans are shared among the partners. - Distance learning methodologies are used. - Opportunities are provided for staff development in areas such as leadership, management, and communication.
+- Education plans are shared among the partners. - Distance learning methodologies are used. - Opportunities are provided for staff development in areas such as state-of-the art technology, innovative leadership, management, and communication. - The LPH Laboratory System participates in laboratory based educational training programs, such as CLS, microbiologist, etc.

-- Institute and document appropriate staff development activities to address identified gaps in skill sets at all levels? - Collaborate with academia and other partners to develop and promote programs such as laboratory internships, fellowships, training programs, practicums, rotations, coaching, mentoring and job opportunities? - Provide training opportunities to staff based on identified proficiency issues? - Offer continuing education opportunities to staff?
+- Institute and document appropriate staff development activities to address identified gaps in skill sets at all levels? - Collaborate with academia and other partners to develop and promote programs such as laboratory internships, fellowships, training programs, rotations, mentoring and job opportunities? - Provide training opportunities to staff based on identified competency issues? - Offer continuing education opportunities to staff and purchase proficiency challenges per regulatory mandates?

 8.3.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?

-The SPH Laboratory System identifies and addresses current and future workforce shortage issues.
+The LPH Laboratory System identifies and addresses current and future workforce shortage issues.

-- Project staff retirements over the next five years. - Conduct job fairs promoting laboratory science and job opportunities. - Convene a working committee of partners, including those from academia, to plan for addressing workforce shortages.
+- The LPH Laboratory System project staff retirements over the next five years. - The LPH Laboratory System conducts career forums promoting laboratory science and job opportunities. - The LPH Laboratory System partners attend job fairs to promote laboratory science careers. - The LPH Laboratory System convenes a working committee of partners, including those from academia, to plan for addressing workforce shortages. - The LPH Laboratory System identifies and shares available resources for workforce development with the agency and from system partners.